2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. Improve WYSIWYG
   1. Sections to better allign images
   1. Images which auto-resize based on size
+1. Note-feature to add notes to various things like entities, fields etc. (show, persist show, add to all kinds of things, ...) - ca. 3d
 1. Oqtane Theme release
+1. Change storage of `app.xml` to `App_Data`, change how import works and enable import-from-folder/git
 1. Blazor / Oqtane CMS Website to demo functionality & features
 1. CSP for Oqtane
   1. It's partially done, but docs are missing